italia/publiccode-softwareversion-check-action/README.md

-# publiccode.yml version action for Github
+# publiccode.yml softwareVersion check action for Github

 [![Join the #publiccode channel](https://img.shields.io/badge/Slack%20channel-%23publiccode-blue.svg?logo=slack)](https://developersitalia.slack.com/messages/CAM3F785T)
 [![Get invited](https://slack.developers.italia.it/badge.svg)](https://slack.developers.italia.it/)

 This action checks whether `softwareVersion` in your [publiccode.yml file](https://github.com/italia/publiccode.yml) is aligned with the latest tag.
+It's also ready to work in conjunction with `peter-evans/create-pull-request` action to update `softwareVersion` using a pull request.

 Click `Use this template` button to create your action based on this template.